EmmanuellaOteng-Oppey/alx-low_level_programming/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This repo contains solutions to c variables task
+This repo contains solution to c variable task